HOW IT IS MADE

 The legs are first salted by a highly trained maestro salatore, or salt master: the pigskin is covered with humid sea salt, while the muscular parts are covered with dry salt.
 The leg is then refrigerated at a temperature ranging from 1°C to 4°C, with a humidity level of approximately 80% for about a week and gets a second thin coating of salt which is left on another 15 to 18 days. depending on weight.
 Salt is the only preservative used in the processing method, no chemical elements are allowed.
 And here is another big difference from other generic prosciuttos, normally containing nitrites and nitrates.

-Next the hams hang for 70 days in refrigerated, humidity-controlled rooms, at 75% humidity.
+Next the hams hang for a period ranging between 60 and 90 days in refrigerated, humidity-controlled rooms, at 75% humidity.
 The meat darkens but will return to its original rosy colour in the final days of curing.

 Washing and Drying